purple-technology/serverless-trpc-subscriptions/README.md

 });
 ```

-And of course you can use environment variables in NextJS to connect to the web socket api
+And of course you can use environment variables in NextJS to connect to the web socket api so the client can subscribe

 ```typescript
 new NextjsSite(context.stack, "Web", {